Logo-bma

 Confidentiality

-• Submissions are treated confidentially; shared only in misconduct cases.
+• Submissions are treated confidentially and shared only in cases of misconduct.

 Misconduct Handling

-Allegations of misconduct are investigated following COPE (Committee on Publication Ethics) guidelines.
+Allegations of misconduct are investigated in accordance with COPE (Committee on Publication Ethics) guidelines.
 If misconduct is suspected, the relevant institutions and/or funding bodies will be notified.
 Depending on the investigation’s outcome, possible actions include issuing a correction (erratum), retracting the article, or imposing.

 Open Access & Licensing